Stem Cell and Platelet Rich Plasma Therapy: Your Body’s Secret Weapon

 We know that stem cells show more promise than PRP.
 They are the “seeds”, whereas PRP is the “fertilizer.”
 For a likely better outcome, stem cells are the recommended option.
 When comparing stem cells, there are no head-to-head studies.
 Essentially, it comes down to your preference.
 Here are some things to consider about each option:

-- Adipose (fat) tissue: This is taken from the abdomen in a liposuction procedure.
+This is taken from the abdomen in a liposuction procedure.
 This option is not mentioned elsewhere because we do not offer it.
 Presently, the FDA has taken the position that the product is not “minimally processed”, so it should not be used in this way.
-Still, many clinics offer it.
+Regardless, many clinics still offer it.
 We choose to defer for now.

 Would I be a good candidate?